LeonardSchuler/ThunderbirdExtensionCopyDomain/README.md

 # Description
-Adds a button to the message view.
+Adds a button to the message view in Thunderbird.
 Clicking on the button copies the domain (everything after the "@" symbol) into your clipboard.

 # Installation
 Git clone the repository and change directory into the cloned repo.